 I was just this stuck a few months ago, in a state-of-being that rendered me exhausted, steadily gaining weight, lacking zip and zeal, anxiety-ridden, and downright down in the dumps.
 I was 53 years old and my children were grown and successful.
 I was no longer “sandwiched”.
 I was fortunate to have a good man, a decent job close to home, and a nice tidy pension awaiting my 55th birthday.
 I should have felt happy and fulfilled and excited about the future.But I didn’t.
 Out of nowhere, really, generalized anxiety had moved into my life.
 The brain fog, accelerated heart rate and palpitations, stiff joints, and bloated body were literally weighing me down, crippling me and robbing me of my mid-life freedom.
 The activities that once brought me joy now filled me with dread.

 Ironically, I’ve always worried about my coronary status.
 My mother had coronary artery disease, and her father before her.
 I see my mother in the mirror more and more each day.
 I have all the markers of the disease, yet here I was wallowing in what I thought was a self-induced state of premature aging.
 I’d try to exercise and eat better, but I’d be hungry, fall off the wagon, and give up, and gain back what I lost plus some.
 It seemed so hard.At a medical check-up this year just after Christmas, everything seemed fine, except, of course, for my weight, and my fasting glucose level.
 My primary care provider spun the computer screen around for me to see my numbers.
 One of them was in red (and of course, my over-thinking mind also saw flashing lights, too.)
-“You are pre-diabetic.
+“You have pre-diabetes.
 You have to start cutting the sugar – BIG time,” she said.

 I immediately started to cut all sugar from my diet – actual sugar and anything that converts to sugar — and it wasn’t long before I realized that I was feeling better.
 I didn’t find it all that difficult to do, either; having that red number in my lab panel emblazoned in my retinas was a constant reminder.
 Every time I felt weak in willpower and ready to cave to a peanut-butter-and-honey sandwich, the thought of my erratically fluctuating insulin levels stopped me.